 Channels 12/26 News, WRDW

 Some days, my role was to edit fewer, longer form videos.
 These are referred to as "packages," and are often a few minutes and go in depth covering a topic with supporting materials like interviews and documents.
 Other days, my role was to edit many more, shorter form videos that play relatively quickly on air as an anchor talks over them, or act as single snippets of audio from an interview, speech, or similar.
 Oftentimes, I would have a co-editor working with me, and we would split the editing load evenly.
-However, on days where I don't, I can easily edit upwards of 100 videos in a single night.
-Even with a co-editor, my daily video total often reaches well into the 70s and above.
+However, on days where I didn't, I could easily have edited upwards of 100 videos in a single night.
+Even with a co-editor, my daily video total often reached well into the 70s and above.

 As a videographer, my job was to go out into the field with reporters, set up our camera gear and equipment, and make sure that when the time came to go live, we were prepared and the transmission was seamless.
 I would frequently be on call with people in the studio, testing video and audio well before hit times to ensure that nothing would catch us off guard and go wrong at the last moment.